jrmeyerhofer/LITA2017/Lesson_6/README.md

 ![Image of isbn](google_dev.png)<br /><br />
 Then looked for a unique string before and after the image URL:<br /><br />
 ![Image of tags](find_code.png)
+<br /><br />
+*Remember: Web scraping puts a large workload on targeted server and this can upset the data holder.
+Be polite and time your requests to add a delay between server hits.
+And check for an API first!*

 ## Final Google Sheet